SpyrosLefkaditis/fibrohash/paper.md

 # Research Contribution and Methodology

 FibroHash introduces an approach to password generation that combines mathematical sequence generation with modern cryptographic primitives [@nist2017digital].
-The key contribution lies in the use of HMAC-based Fibonacci-inspired number generation, which provides the benefits of mathematical predictability for testing while maintaining cryptographic security through proper PBKDF2 key derivation.
+The key contribution lies in the use of HMAC-based mathematical sequence generation, which provides the benefits of deterministic testing capabilities while maintaining cryptographic security through proper PBKDF2 key derivation.

 ## Cryptographic Architecture